GNOME/gnome-commander/README.md

   it will be more useful if the stack trace is produced running the test program with the --sync command line option.

-See the Bugzilla [project page](http://bugzilla.gnome.org/browse.cgi?product=gnome-commander) for the list of known bugs.
+Also, have a look at the list of known bugs on GitLab bevore opening a new bug.

 ## Building ##